jamesponeal/sinatra-to-rails-reference/rails-routes.md

 end
 ```

+###Rake Routes

-Now that this is set up, if you type the command 'rake routes' from your command line, you will get a summary of the routes that have been created for you.
-It will look similar to this:
+Now that this is set up, it's time to learn the most valuable command for planning routes in Rails.
+If you type the command 'rake routes' from your command line, you will get a summary of the routes that have been created for you.
+If you retain nothing else from this... remember 'rake routes'.
+The print-out in your terminal will look something like this:

 ```